-THE 110.
+THE IIO.
 Beginning Acting.
-3.
+(3 semester hours)

 This course will introduce the fundamentals of acting with regard to vocal and physical communication, text analysis, spacial awareness, and acting theory.
 Along with readings and exercises from our text, students will be expected to memorize simple monologues and scenes for presentation within the class.
 This course is appropriate for inexperienced actors as well as those with experience but little formal training.